Living in a hotel sounds cool, off-beat, and interesting at first glance.

 Maintaining a healthy diet while living in hotels can be extremely difficult.

 This is all the more true when you earn higher-level elite status and have constant access to free breakfast, free alcohol, and all of the snacks and goodies that come along with those visits.

-One of the biggest reasons why I decided to not live 100% abroad in hotels is because I knew that it would absolutely wreck my diet.
+One of the biggest reasons why I was reluctant to live in hotels is because I thought that it would absolutely wreck my diet.

 In that case, look for certain hotel brands that cater to long-term visitors like the Hilton Homewood Suites.

 But just know if you don’t go in with a plan and/or possess a high amount of discipline when it comes to your diet, living full-time in a hotel could wreck you.